-The Graduate Certificate in Biostatistics program will provide basic and intermediate graduate level biostatistics training for a diverse range of students in the health sciences.
-It is primarily aimed at researchers, students in other programs, and working professionals who are interested in becoming more skilled in applied biostatistics methods and theory.
-Many students have also chosen the graduate certificate program to start learning biostatistics prior to applying to the M.S. or M.P.H. in Biostatistics programs.
+The Graduate Certificate in Biostatistics program provides basic to intermediate training in graduate level biostatistics for students with a range of interests in the health sciences.
+The program is aimed at researchers, students in other programs and working professionals who are interested in becoming more skilled in biostatistics methods and theory.
+Many students also have chosen the graduate certificate program to begin learning biostatistics prior to applying to the M.S. or M.P.H. in Biostatistics programs.